fabianmoss/website/content/authors/admin/_index.md

 I  am also interested in **computational modeling** of music and its perception, and am fascinated by quantitative approaches to model historical processes.

-I teach courses covering a wide range of topics in music theory, computational musicology, and digital tools.
+I teach courses covering a wide range of topics in music theory, computational musicology, and digital tools, and provide professional service as an advisory board member for [_Computational Humanities Research_](https://www.cambridge.org/core/journals/computational-humanities-research) and [_Analitica - Revista Online di Studi Musicali_](https://lnx.gatm.it/analiticaojs/index.php/analitica) as well as reviewing service for several conferences and journals (see CV).

 Before my appointment to JMU, I have worked as a Research Fellow in Cultural Analytics at [University of Amsterdam](https://uva.nl) ([Media Studies Department](https://mediastudies.nl/) & [Data Science Centre](https://dsc.uva.nl/)), and before that as doctoral and postdoctoral researcher at